 We encourage members to implement Crossmark for backfile content as well as current content, but doing so is optional.
 Even if you do not intend to implement Crossmark across your complete backfile, we encourage you to do so for archival content which has updates.

-Obligations and fees for Crossmark
+Obligations for Crossmark

 As a member participating in Crossmark, you agree to: